Shariful Islam Jinnah

-Shariful Islam Jinnah (born 13 March 1950) is a Bangladeshi politician and the incumbent Jatiya Sangsad member representing the Bogra-2 constituency since 2014.
+Shariful Islam Jinnah (born 13 March 1950) is a Bangladeshi politician and a former Jatiya Sangsad member representing the Bogra-2 constituency in 2014.

 Early life

 Jinnah was born on 13 June 1950.
 He has a bachelor's in commerce degree.

 Career

-Jinnah was elected to Parliament from Bogra-2 as a Jatiya Party candidate in 2014.
+Jinnah was elected to parliament from Bogra-2 as a Jatiya Party candidate in 2014.
 He was re-elected on 30 December 2018.

-In February 2021, Anti-Corruption Commission sued Jinnah for amassing wealth illegally and concealing wealth information.
+In February 2021, the Anti-Corruption Commission sued Jinnah for amassing wealth illegally and concealing wealth information.